WalletConnect/walletconnect-docs/versioned_docs/version-1.0/legacy-clients.md

 # Legacy Clients

-During the beta development of the WalletConnect clients, there were NPM packages distributed for Browser, React-Native and NodeJS clients which targeted different platforms.
+During the beta development of the WalletConnect clients, there were NPM packages distributed for Browser, React-Native and Node.js clients which targeted different platforms.

 ```bash
 # For Browser apps